tusharsuroshe07/-GPT-Chatbot-with-Memory-LLM-LangChain-/README.md

 ## Features
 - Remembers previous messages using ConversationBufferMemory
-- Easily extendable with tools, retrieval, agents, and more
+- Easily extendable with tools, retrieval, agents, and more.

+  ## Firstly Unzip the file.

 ## Setup Instructions
-Firstly Unzip the file.

 1. **Create virtual environment**:
 ```bash (Terminal)